tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 When considering the how Tari will potentially build its second layer, an analysis of the most promising Byzantine Consensus Mechanisms and their applications was sought.

 Important to consider is the "scalability trilemma".
-This phrase, referred to by Vitalik Buterin, takes into account the potential trade-offs regarding decentralization, security and scalability [[19]].
+This phrase, referred to by Vitalik Buterin, takes into account the potential trade-offs regarding decentralization, security and scalability [[19]]:

-**Decentralization** : a core principle on which the majority of the systems are built, taking into account censorship-resistance and ensuring that everyone, without prejudice, is permitted to partake in the decentralized system.
+- **Decentralization**.
+A core principle on which the majority of the systems are built, taking into account censorship-resistance and ensuring that everyone, without prejudice, is permitted to partake in the decentralized system.
+- **Security**.
+Refers to the immutability of the ledger and takes into account threats of 51% attacks, Sybil attacks, distributed denial-of-service (DDoS) attacks, etc.

-**Scalability** : encompasses the ability of the network to process transactions.
+- **Scalability**.
+Encompasses the ability of the network to process transactions.
 Thus, if a public block chain is deemed to be efficient, effective and usable, it should be designed to handle millions of users on the network.

-**Security** : refers to the immutability of the ledger and takes into account threats of 51% attacks, Sybil attacks and DDoS attacks etc.

-Through the recent development of this ecosystem, most block chains have focused on two of the three factors, namely decentralization and security; at the expense of scalability.
-The primary reason for this is that nodes must reach consensus before transactions can be processed. [[19]]
+Through the recent development of this ecosystem, most block chains have focused on two of the three factors, namely decentralization and security, at the expense of scalability.
+The primary reason for this is that nodes must reach consensus before transactions can be processed [[19]].

-This report sees the examination of proposals considering Byzantine Fault Tolerant (BFT) consensus mechanisms and takes into account their feasibility and efficiency in meeting the characteristics of scalability, decentralization and security.
-In each instance the protocol assumptions, reference implementations and discernment on whether the protocol may be used for Tari as a means to maintain the distributed asset state will be assessed.
+This report sees the examination of proposals considering peer-to-peer online real-time strategy games consensus mechanisms.
+It also takes into account their feasibility and efficiency in meeting the characteristics of scalability, decentralization and security.
+In each instance, the protocol assumptions, reference implementations and discernment on whether the protocol may be used for Tari as a means to maintain the distributed asset state, will be assessed.

-This report discusses several terms and concepts related to consensus mechanisms; these include definitions of [Consensus](#consensus), [Binary Consensus](#binary-consensus), [Byzantine Fault Tolerance](#byzantine-fault-tolerance), [Practical Byzantine Fault Tolerant Variants](#practical-byzantine-fault-tolerant-variants), [Deterministic and Non-Deterministic Protocols](#deterministic-and-non-deterministic-protocols) and [Scalability-performance trade off](#scalability-performance-trade-off).
-An important characteristic of consensus mechanisms are degrees of synchrony which range from [Synchrony](#synchrony), [Partial Synchrony](#partial-synchrony), [Weak Synchrony](#weak-synchrony), [Random Synchrony](#random-synchrony) and [Asynchrony](#asynchrony), as well as [The Problem with Timing Assumptions](#the-problem-with-timing-assumptions).
-Definitions on [Denial of Service Attack](#denial-of-service-attack), [The FLP Impossibility](#the-flp-impossibility) and [Randomized Agreement](#randomized-agreement) are also provided.
+This report discusses several terms and concepts related to consensus mechanisms.
+These include definitions of [Consensus](#consensus), [Binary Consensus](#binary-consensus), [Byzantine Fault Tolerance](#byzantine-fault-tolerance), [Practical Byzantine Fault-tolerant Variants](#practical-byzantine-fault-tolerant-variants), [Deterministic and Non-deterministic Protocols](#deterministic-and-non-deterministic-protocols) and [Scalability-Performance trade-off](#scalability-performance-trade-off).
+An important characteristic of consensus mechanisms is degrees of synchrony, i.e. [Synchrony](#synchrony), [Partial Synchrony](#partial-synchrony), [Weak Synchrony](#weak-synchrony), [Random Synchrony](#random-synchrony) and [Asynchrony](#asynchrony), as well as the [Problem with Timing Assumptions](#problem-with-timing-assumptions).
+Definitions of [Denial of Service Attack](#denial-of-service-attack), [The FLP Impossibility](#the-flp-impossibility) and [Randomized Agreement](#randomized-agreement) are also provided.

 ## Brief Survey of Byzantine Fault-tolerant Consensus Mechanisms

-Many peer-to-peer online Real-time strategy games use a modified Lockstep protocol as a consensus protocol in order to manage game state between players in a game.
-Each game action results in a game state delta broadcast to all other  players in the game along with a hash of the total game state.
+Many peer-to-peer, online, real-time strategy games use a modified Lockstep protocol as a consensus protocol in order to manage game state between players in a game.
+Each game action results in a game state delta broadcast to all other  players in the game, along with a hash of the total game state.
 Each player validates the change by applying the delta to their own game state and comparing the game state hashes.
-If the hashes do not agree then a vote is cast, and those players whose game state is in the minority are disconnected and removed from the game (known as a desync.) [[21]]
+If the hashes do not agree, then a vote is cast, and those players whose game state is in the minority are disconnected and removed from the game (known as a desync.) [[21]].

 ## Permissioned Byzantine Fault-tolerant Protocols

 ### Background

 Byzantine agreement schemes are considered well suited for permissioned block chains, where the identity of the participants is known.
 Examples include Hyperledger and Tendermint.
-Here the Federated Consensus Algorithm is implemented. [[9]]
+Here, the Federated Consensus Algorithm is implemented [[9]].

 ### Protocols

-#### Hyperledger Fabric (HLF)
+#### Hyperledger Fabric

-HLF began as a project under the LinX Foundation in early 2016 [[13]], with the aim of creating an open-source cross-industry standard platform for distributed ledgers.
+Hyperledger Fabric (HLF) began as a project under the LinX Foundation in early 2016 [[13]], with the aim of creating an open-source, cross-industry, standard platform for distributed ledgers.
 HLF is an implementation of a distributed ledger platform for running smart contracts, leveraging familiar and proven technologies, with a modular architecture allowing pluggable implementations of various functions.
 The distributed ledger protocol of the fabric is run on the peers.
 The fabric distinguishes peers as validating peers (they run the consensus algorithm, thus validating the transactions) and non-validating peers (they act as a proxy that helps in connecting clients to validating peers).
-The validating peers run a BFT consensus protocol for executing a replicated state machine that accepts deploy, invoke and query rtansactions as operations. [[11]]
+The validating peers run a Byzantine Fault Tolerant (BFT) consensus protocol for executing a replicated state machine that accepts deploy, invoke and query transactions as operations [[11]].

 The block chain's hash chain is computed based on the executed transactions and resulting persistent state.
-The replicated execution of chaincode (the transaction which involves accepting the code of the smart contract to be deployed) is used for validating the transactions.
+The replicated execution of chaincode (the transaction that involves accepting the code of the smart contract to be deployed) is used for validating the transactions.
 They assume that among *n* validating peers, at most *f<n/3* (where *f* is the number of faulty nodes and *n* is the number of nodes present in the network) may behave arbitrarily, while others will execute correctly, thus adapting to concept BFT consensus.
-Since HLF proposes to follow PBFT, the chaincode transactions must be deterministic in nature, otherwise different peers might have different persistent state.
-The SIEVE protocol is used to filter out the non-deterministic transactions, thus assuring a unique persistent state among peers. [[11]]
+Since HLF proposes to follow a Practical Byzantine Fault Tolerant (PBFT) consensus protocol, the chaincode transactions must be deterministic in nature, otherwise different peers might have different persistent states.
+The SIEVE protocol is used to filter out the non-deterministic transactions, thus assuring a unique persistent state among peers [[11]].

 While being redesigned for a v1.0 release, the format's goal was to achieve extensibility.
 This version allowed for modules such as membership and consensus mechanism to be exchanged.
 Being permissioned, this consensus mechanism is mainly responsible for receiving the transaction request from the clients and establishing a total execution order.
-So far, these pluggable consensus modules include a centralized, single orderer for testing purposes and a crash-tolerant ordering service based on Apache Kafka. [[9]]
+So far, these pluggable consensus modules include a centralized, single orderer for testing purposes and a crash-tolerant ordering service based on Apache Kafka [[9]].

 #### Tendermint

-Tendermint Core is a BFT Proof-of-Stake (PoS) protocol which is composed of two protocols in one: a consensus algorithm and a peer-to-peer networking protocol.
-Jae Kwon and Ethan Buchman, inspired by the design goal behind [Raft](#raft), specified Tendermint as an easy to understand, developer-friendly algorithm while doing algorithmically complex systems engineering. [[34]]
+Tendermint Core is a BFT Proof-of-Stake (PoS) protocol, which is composed of two protocols in one: a consensus algorithm and a peer-to-peer networking protocol.
+Jae Kwon and Ethan Buchman, inspired by the design goal behind [Raft](#raft), specified Tendermint as an easy-to-understand, developer-friendly algorithm while doing algorithmically complex systems engineering [[34]].

 Tendermint is modeled as a deterministic protocol, live under partial synchrony, which achieves throughput within the bounds of the latency of the network and individual processes themselves.

-Tendermint rotates through the validator set, in a weighted round-robin fashion: where the higher the stake (i.e. voting power) that a validator possesses, the greater their weighting, the proportionally more times they will be elected as leaders.
-Thus, if one validator has the same amount of voting power as another validator, they will both be elected by the protocol an equal amount of times. [[34]]
+Tendermint rotates through the validator set, in a weighted round-robin fashion.
+The higher the stake (i.e. voting power) that a validator possesses, the greater their weighting, the proportionally more times they will be elected as leaders.
+Thus, if one validator has the same amount of voting power as another validator, they will both be elected by the protocol an equal amount of times [[34]].

-Critics have argued that Tendermint is not decentralized, and one can distinguish and target leadership, launching a DDoS attack against them, sniffling the progression of the chain.
-Although Sentry Architecture (containing sentry nodes, see [Sentry Nodes](#sentry-nodes)) in Tendermint has been implemented, the argument on the degree of decentralization is still questionable.
+Critics have argued that Tendermint is not decentralized, and that one can distinguish and target leadership, launching a DDoS attack against them, sniffling the progression of the chain.
+Although Sentry Architecture (containing sentry nodes, refer to[Sentry Nodes](#sentry-nodes)) has been implemented in Tendermint, the argument on the degree of decentralization is still questionable.

 ### Sentry Nodes

 Sentry Nodes are guardians of a validator node and provide the validator nodes with access to the rest of the network.
 Sentry nodes are well connected to other full nodes on the network.
 Sentry nodes may be dynamic, but should maintain persistent connections to some evolving random subset of each other.
 They should always expect to have direct incoming connections from the validator node and its backup(s).
 They do not report the validator node's address in the Peer Exchange Reactor (PEX) and they may be more strict about the quality of peers they keep.

-Sentry nodes belonging to validators that trust each other may wish to maintain persistent connections via Virtual Private Network (VPN) with one another, but only report each other sparingly in the PEX.[[44]]
+Sentry nodes belonging to validators that trust each other may wish to maintain persistent connections via Virtual Private Network (VPN) with one another, but only report each other sparingly in the PEX [[44]].

 ## Permissionless Byzantine Fault-tolerant Protocols

 ### Background

 BFT protocols face several limitations when utilized in permissionless block chains.
 They do not scale well with the number of participants, resulting in performance deterioration for the targeted network sizes.
-In addition, they are not well established in this setting, thus they are prone to security issues, e.g. Sybil attacks.
+In addition, they are not well established in this setting, thus they are prone to security issues such as Sybil attacks.
 Currently, there are approaches that attempt to circumvent or solve this problem [[9]].

 ### Protocols and Algorithms

 #### Paxos

-The Paxos family of protocols includes a spectrum of trade-offs between the number of processors, number of message delays before learning the agreed value, the activity level of individual participants, number of messages sent,  and types of failures.
-Although the FLP theorem states that there is no deterministic fault-tolerant consensus protocol that can guarantee progress in an asynchronous network, Paxos guarantees safety (consistency), and the conditions that could prevent it from making progress are difficult to provoke [[29]].
+The Paxos family of protocols includes a spectrum of trade-offs between the number of processors, number of message delays before learning the agreed value, activity level of individual participants, number of messages sent,  and types of failures.
+Although the FLP theorem (named after the authors Michael J. Fischer, Nancy Lynch, and Mike Paterson) states that there is no deterministic fault-tolerant consensus protocol that can guarantee progress in an asynchronous network, Paxos guarantees safety (consistency), and the conditions that could prevent it from making progress are difficult to provoke [[29]].

 Paxos achieves consensus as long as there are *f* failures, where _f < (n-1)/2_.
 These failures cannot be Byzantine (otherwise the BFT proof would be violated).
 Thus it is assumed that messages are never corrupted, and that nodes do not collude to subvert the system.

 Paxos proceeds through a set of negotiation rounds, with one node having 'Leadership' status.
-Progress will stall if the leader becomes unreliable, until a new leader is elected, or if suddenly an old leader comes back online and a dispute between two leader nodes arises.
+Progress will stall if the leader becomes unreliable, until a new leader is elected, or if an old leader suddenly comes back online and a dispute between two leader nodes arises.

 #### Chandra-Toueg

 The Chandra–Toueg consensus algorithm was published by Tushar Deepak Chandra and Sam Toueg in 1996.
 It relies on a special node that acts as a failure detector.
-In essence, it pings other nodes to make sure they're still responsive.
+In essence, it pings other nodes to make sure they are still responsive.

 This implies that the detector stays online and that the detector must continuously be made aware when new nodes join the network.

-The algorithm itself is similar to the Paxos algorithm, which also relies on failure detectors and as such requires *f<n/2*, where n is the total number of processes. [[27]]
+The algorithm itself is similar to the Paxos algorithm, which also relies on failure detectors and requires *f<n/2*, where n is the total number of processes [[27]].

 #### Raft